Safety management system: National and international standards

-Many countries have developed national safety management models that have become adopted by organisations across a wide range of industries.
-National standards draw on experience and knowledge from a wide variety of organisations and individuals and can provide a uniform and consistent framework in which to work.
-In addition, such standards can be externally accessed and certified, which for many organisations is a very desirable goal.
+Many countries have developed national occupational safety management models that have become adopted by organizations across a wide range of industries.
+National standards draw on experience and knowledge from a wide variety of organizations and individuals and can provide a uniform and consistent framework in which to work.
+In addition, such standards can be externally accessed and certified, which for many organizations is a very desirable goal.

 These standards have a number of benefits: